ConstraintLayout/constraintlayout.github.io/basics/create_constraint.md

  ![baseline](/assets/images/basics/baseline.png)

-The sausage-like shape is the baseline anchor point.
+The sausage-like shape is the baseline anchor point and we can create constraints from this in exactly the same way as we are about to see with the four edge anchor points.

 The other button below the _TextView_ (the one containing the 'x') will remove all constraints.